jroberts64/btc-dashboard-pi/README.md

 ## SSH into your Raspberry Pi
 Turn on your Raspberry Pi.
 LEDs should flash and it will connect to your Wifi.
-Choose your favorite method to figure out what devices are connected to your Wifi network and find the IP address of your Raspberry Pi.
+Choose your favorite method (i.e. http://192.168.1.1) to figure out what devices are connected to your Wifi network and find the IP address of your
+Raspberry Pi.
 It'll look something like 192.168.1.62.
-We'll use this in our examples below.
+We'll use this IP in our examples below.

+Login to you Raspberry Pi.

     ssh pi@192.168.1.62